High-CRI LED lighting: CRI, Ra and Re

 Color Rendering Index (CRI) is determined by the distinctions in the chromaticities of fifteen test color samples (TCS), where objects are illuminated by the light source to be evaluated and a reference illuminant with the same CCT.
-The lower CRI value, the smaller the differences between indices will be.
+The higher the CRI value, the smaller the differences between indices will be.
 A CRI value of 100 indicates the best performance of a light source, while a low CRI value may result in some colors looking unnatural.
 The most commonly used value of CRI is called Ra, which is the average value of the first eight indices (R1-R8).
 Lesser-known but more accurate is the extended CRI (Re), which uses the average value of R1-R15 and thus serves as a more accurate measure of color fidelity given that it takes the rendering of more colors into account.

 Extended CRI is the average of the R1 to R15 indices.
 In particular, it takes certain saturated colors into account, such as deep red and deep blue, that the general CRI (Ra) does not consider.
 Therefore, it is important to check certain Ri numbers in the extended CRI, such as R9 and R12 which represent two significant colors for film/video and medical lighting.
 Thus, when talking about the color rendering index, the definition of high CRI varies, and it is better to begin comparisons with the general CRI (Ra) but emphasize specific Ri numbers in Extended CRI (Re).